EpsilonSolutions/netscaler-command-reference/docs/gslb/gslb-site/gslb-site.md

 <b>publicCLIP</b>
 IP address to be used to globally access the remote cluster when it is deployed behind a NAT.
 It can be same as the normal cluster IP address.

+<b>naptrReplacementSuffix</b>
+The naptr replacement suffix configured here will be used to construct the naptr replacement field in NAPTR record.

+<b>backupParentlist</b>
+The list of backup gslb sites configured in preferred order.
+Need to be parent gsb sites.

+<b>curBackupparentIP</b>
+Current active backup parent IP address since the configured is DOWN.

 <b>devno</b>

 <b>count</b>